 Mission: To realize the full potential of people interacting with information and communications technology.
 ATLAS interdisciplinary programs develop creative designers, critical thinkers, effective leaders, capable learners, innovative teachers and engaged global citizens.

 Join us!
-Learn more and plug in.
+Plug in and learn more.
 We invite you to become a part of ATLAS today.

-ATLAS is structured to provide leadership to develop and incubate new multidisciplinary curricular, research and outreach programs involving information technology, in a manner that assures programmatic agility, risk-taking and innovation.
+ATLAS is structured to provide leadership to develop and incubate new multidisciplinary curricular, research and outreach programs involving information technology, to assure programmatic agility, risk-taking and innovation.

-The ATLAS Institute is led by a faculty director and is affiliated with the University of Colorado Graduate School and the College of Engineering & Applied Science.
+The ATLAS Institute is led by a faculty director who reports to the University of Colorado Graduate School and the College of Engineering and Applied Science.

-ATLAS has an outstanding, active external Advisory Board that includes broad representation from the community, industry and academia.
-A group of faculty fellows from all schools and colleges at CU-Boulder also plays an active role in advising ATLAS on development of new curricular and research programs.
+ATLAS has an outstanding and active external Advisory Board that includes representation from the community, industry, and academia.
+Faculty fellows from schools and colleges at CU-Boulder also play an active role in advising ATLAS on new curricular and research programs.